redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-1.3/index.md

 > The name of your VM will be unique per participant, and the region tag suffixed to it should say `{{ site.data.login.region }}` for this iteration of the lab.

 You can scroll around a little bit to see the various configurations.
 Note the CPU, memory, and disk capacity allocated for these VMs aligns with the [Single Node OpenShift minimums](https://docs.openshift.com/container-platform/4.12/installing/installing_sno/install-sno-preparing-to-install-sno.html#:~:text=Table%201.%20Minimum%20resource%20requirements){:target="_blank"}.
+This isn't the most capable setup, and we'd be better off with another 16 GB of RAM, but it's enough to host and manage a small workload with all of the OpenShift features working to help us.

 We'll be using the Cockpit Machines interface for working with our virtual stand-in Single Node OpenShift nodes.
 The definitions for these VMs is pretty straightforward and visible in the [lab source code](https://github.com/redhat-na-ssa/rhte-edge-lab-sno/blob/main/ansible/templates/vm.xml.j2){:target="_blank"}.
 Also available to poke around is the relatively simple [Ansible playbook](https://github.com/redhat-na-ssa/rhte-edge-lab-sno/blob/main/ansible/hypervisor.yml){:target="_blank"} that configured this bare metal server as a hypervisor, defining the VMs using the above definition after ensuring that the discovery ISOs were in place, the network configured, and the disks prepared.